-There’s one aspect of risk that even the most secure organizations overlook: compromised data recovery.
-Many organizations aren’t prepared to recover and restore compromised data after a successful cyberattack, leaving them vulnerable to financial loss, brand reputational damage and more.
+There’s one aspect of risk that even the most secure organisations overlook: compromised data recovery.
+Many organisations aren’t prepared to recover and restore compromised data after a successful cyberattack, leaving them vulnerable to financial loss, brand reputational damage and more.

 It’s about much more than simply “cleaning” your backups.

-Here are three things companies fail to realize about compromised data recovery.
+Here are three things companies fail to realise about compromised data recovery.

 1. Data backups established for DR don’t work for ransomware attacks

 We can’t stress this enough: Traditional disaster recovery (DR) plans and capabilities will not work when you’re trying to recover compromised data after a cyberattack.
 In fact, they might make the situation worse.

 These are two completely different “recovery cases” that require different approaches – especially when it comes to backup data.